 Several eminent physiologists have discussed the homological nature of these appendages or tentacles, that is, whether they ought to be considered as hairs (trichomes) or prolongations of the leaf.
 Nitschke has shown that they include all the elements proper to the blade of a leaf; and the fact of their including vascular tissue was formerly thought to prove that they were prolongations of the leaf, but it is now known that vessels sometimes enter true hairs.† The power of movement which they possess is a strong argument against their being viewed as hairs.
 The conclusion which seems to me the most probable will be given in Chap.
-XV., namely that they existed primordially as glandular hairs, or mere epidermic formations, and that their upper part should still be so considered; but that their lower
+XV., namely that they existed primordially as zlandular hairs, or mere epidermic formations, and that their upper part should still be so considered; but that their lower

-(or tentacles) are coloured like parts of a leaf which do not fulfil their proper office."
+(or tentacles) are coloured like parts of a leaf which do not fulfil

-\ According to Nitschke ('Bot.
-Zeitung,' 1861, p.
+^{} According to Nitschke (' Bot.
+Zeitung, 1861, p.
 224) the purple fluid results from the metamorphosis of chlorophyll.
 Mr. Sorby examined the colouring matter with the spectroscope, and informs me that it consists of the commonest species of erythrophyll, "which is often met with in leaves with low vitality, and in parts, like the petioles, which carry on leaf-functions in a very imperfect manner.
-All that can be said, therefore, is that the hairs part, which alone is capable of movement, consists of a prolongation of the leaf; the spiral vessels being extended from this to the uppermost part.
-We shall hereafter see that the terminal tentacles of the divided leaves of Roridula are still in an intermediate condition.

-Dr. Nitschke has discussed this subject in 'Bot.
+All that can be said, therefore, is that the hairs their proper office." † Dr. Nitschke has discussed this subject in 'Bot.
 Zeitung,' 1861, p.
 241, &c.
 See also Dr. Warming ('Sur la Différence entre les Trichomes,' &c., 1873), who gives references to various publications.
-See also Greenland and Trécul, 'Annal. des Sc. nat. bot.'
+See also Grænland and Trécul, 'Annal. des Sc. nat. bot.'
 (4th series), tom. iii.
 1855, pp. 297 and 303.